joaomeirelles/markdown-cv/index.md

 ### Book Chapters

+`2019`
+Meirelles, J.; Pagani, A.; Athanassiadis, A.; Binder, C.R.
+Sustainability Issues in Urban Systems from a Metabolic Perspective.
+Sustaiability Assessment of Urbana Systems.
+In preparation.
+Cambridge University Press.

+`2019`
+Netto, V.; Meirelles, J.; Ribeiro, F. Cities and Entropy: Assessing Urban Sustainability as a Problem of Coordination of Actions.
+Sustaiability Assessment of Urbana Systems.
+In preparation.
+Cambridge University Press.

 `2016`
 Netto, V. M. ; Pinheiro, M. ; Pachoalino, R. ; Meirelles, J. V ; Leite, H. L. .
 Segregated Networks in the City. <a href="#" onclick="window.open('https://www.routledge.com/The-Social-Fabric-of-Cities/Netto/p/book/9781472470669')">The Social Fabric of Cities</a>.
 1ed.: Routledge. p.
 37-59.
 2016